How to get an ENG1 or ML5 medical certificate.

 - and have no other medical conditions that can affect your fitness to work at sea

-If you fail the lantern test you’ll be issued an ENG1 with the restriction ‘not fit for lookout duties’, and the certificate will be ticked ‘not fit for lookout duties’.
+If you fail the CAD test you’ll be issued an ENG1 with the restriction “not fit for lookout duties at night.
+Not eligible for MCA CoC or rating certification” and the certificate will be ticked ‘not fit for lookout duties’.

-You’ll get a letter from the marine office to confirm this result.
+You’ll get a letter from the CAD test centre to confirm this result.
 Take this with you to your next and future examinations.
-The AD will make sure that information, and any colour vision restrictions, are on your new certificate.

 New entrant deck candidates:

-You’ll be unable to get a CoC as a deck officer.
-If you decide, after career advice, not to pursue another seafaring career, you’ll be issued an ENG3 Cat 4 ‘permanently unfit’.
+If you do not pass the CAD test, you’ll be unable to get a CoC as a deck officer.
+If you decide, after career advice, not to pursue another seafaring career, you’ll be issued with an ENG3 Cat 4 ‘permanently unfit’.

 Your AD will need to arrange a City University or Farnsworth D15 colour vision test for you.